 Now, that’s a recipe for disaster.

-Doing one big act of love occasionally shouldn’t be used as a replacement of the small acts of love that you should do every day in your relationship.
+Doing one big act of love occasionally shouldn’t be used as a replacement for the small acts of love that you should do every day in your relationship.

 Sometimes, the smallest act of love occupies the BIGGEST part of your life.
 It is not the expensive gifts or dinners that make a relationship work.
 Rather, it is showing your love in everything you do.
 A simple act of gratitude, appreciation, and service can go a long way if done regularly.